 Laurel Hill Lake in Tennessee

 Laurel Hill Lake is in Lawrence County Tennessee, approximately 15 miles west of Lawrenceburg.
-The lake is 325 acres and has a picnic area, restrooms, grills, vending machines, a primitive camping area.
+The lake is 325 acres and has a picnic area, restrooms, grills, vending machines, and a primitive camping area.

 The fishing facilities include a "youth-only" fishing area located near the office/concession building.
 (Youths 16 and under may fish in this area) Other fishing facilities include boat launching ramps, a fishing pier, boat rentals, and fish attractors.

-Largemouth Bass: 5 per day, 13–18 inch PLR.
+• Largemouth Bass: Five (5) per day, 13–18 inch PLR.
 Only one (1) fish longer than 18 inches may be harvested.

-Bluegill/Redear: 20 per day in combination, no length limit.
+• Bluegill/Redear: 20 per day in combination, no length limit.

-Crappie (all species): 15 per day, 10 inch minimum length limit.
+• Crappie (all species): 15 per day, 10-inch minimum length limit.

-TWRA Family Fishing Lakes
+TWRA Family Fishing Lakes License, Permit, and General Information

 Fish Species